luism230/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+A fast forward merge was used to merge the two branches.
+The test branch was updated to include the process_movie_data.py commits made to top_N branch.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?